Suzuki-gun: Expansion to All Elite Wrestling and disbandment (2021–2022)

 On December 14, 2022, at the Super Junior Tag League & World Tag League Finals, Suzuki announced that Suzuki-gun will disband by the end of the year.
-At JTO 50th Anniversary for TakaTaichi Together, Taichi told his second and long Suzuki-gun affiliate Miho Abe, "There is no need for you to stand next to such a pathetic man anymore."
-Ending their relationship and her affiliation to the group prior to the group's disbandment.
+At JTO 50th Anniversary for TakaTaichi Together, Taichi told his valet and long Suzuki-gun affiliate Miho Abe, "There is no need for you to stand next to such a pathetic man anymore," ending their relationship and her affiliation to the group prior to the group's disbandment.
 Suzuki-gun's final match as a faction took place on December 23, where the team of Douki, Kanemaru, Sabre, and Taichi defeated Archer, Desperado, Michinoku, and Suzuki.
 After the match, all members spoke about their memories as a part of the group and thanked leader Suzuki.
 Sabre Jr. specifically mentioned that this would be the end of the Dangerous Tekkers tag team too.
 The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all 9 men to pose in the ring, behind the Suzuki-gun flag.